-Many people want to know how medical innovations can impact their health.
-One of the ways to find out about the pros and cons of drugs, medical devices and surgical techniques is to become familiar with peer-reviewed clinical publications.
-In these articles, researchers report on their findings on whether a treatment is safe, appropriate and effective.
+Many people want to know how new technologies can impact their health.
+One of the ways to find out about the pros and cons of medicine, medical devices, and surgical techniques is to review peer-reviewed clinical publications.
+These publications report on studies that examine whether a treatment is safe, appropriate and effective.

-Our bibliography contains thousands of such publications and is growing at a rate of approximately 100 new titles per month.
-The vast majority of these studies are researched and written independently of Intuitive Surgical, Inc. Below is a clinical bibliography of featured publications representing Single-Site da Vinci Surgery.
+Our clinical library contains thousands of publications and is growing at a rate of approximately 100 publications per month.
+The vast majority are researched and written independently of Intuitive Surgical, Inc. Below is a clinical bibliography of featured publications representing da Vinci General Surgery.

-1. Spinoglio G, Lenti LM, Maglione V, Lucido FS, Priora F, Bianchi PP, Grosso F, Quarati R. Single-site robotic cholecystectomy (SSRC) versus single-incision laparoscopic cholecystectomy (SILC): comparison of learning curves.
+- Spinoglio G, Lenti LM, Maglione V, Lucido FS, Priora F, Bianchi PP, Grosso F, Quarati R. Single-site robotic cholecystectomy (SSRC) versus single-incision laparoscopic cholecystectomy (SILC): comparison of learning curves.
 First European experience.
 Surg Endosc.
 2012 Jun;26(6):1648-55.
 Epub 2011 Dec 17.
+View abstract

 CONCLUSIONS: Our preliminary experience shows that SSRC is safe, can easily be learned, and performed in a reproducible manner and is faster than SILC.